zx80/flask-simple-auth/README.md

 Add *JWT* tokens, both hmac and pubkey variants.
 Add *500* generation if a route is missing an authorization declaration.
 Add convenient `route` decorator.
+Add type inference for parameters based on default value, when provided.

 ### 1.8.1